VeinSyct/Quantum/README.md

 # Quantum
-Chaos algorithm solutions library that allows quantum virtualization.
+Chaos algorithm solutions library allows quantum virtualization.

-The quantum virtualization allows solving of entrophy to emergence in a certain period of time refered as moments in moment.
+The quantum virtualization collection of mathematical solutions for solving entrophy to emergence in a certain period of time refered as moments in moment.